 Normal: None or minimal, pale pink, brown or cream

-Bleeding still continues to decrease and you may minimize to nothing at all.
+Bleeding continues to decrease and may minimize to nothing at all.
 Any loss you have is similar to discharge rather than a bleed at this stage.

 Up to 6 Weeks after birth

 Normal: Regular vaginal discharge

 By 6 weeks after birth, your bleeding should have stopped.
 If you start to notice an increase in minimal or average bleeding, it’s most likely the return of your period.

 Factors Affecting Bleeding